-There are many reasons to mark the moment in chess, especially if you study the game and the history of human rights movements that run through it.
+There are many reasons to mark the moment in chess, especially if you study the game and the history of childhood education that runs through it.
 The expansion of educational opportunities is a growing feature, in focus this weekend during ChessKid’s inaugural online tournament for girls and women in the United States.

 One of the awards is the opportunity for the top 10 kids in each section to join a camp instructed by every US champion of this century, including Jennifer Shahade, Irina Krush, Anna Zatonskih, Jennifer Yu, Rusa Goletiani, Sabina Foiser, and others.
 Shahade is an acclaimed broadcaster and educator, and Krush is phenomenal at every aspect of competition.
 (Krush beat me handily when we were both kids in a team matchup with world champion Anatoly Karpov, the greatest evisceration in my early memory.)
 Family plaques await the top three mother-daughter pairs in K through 3rd grade, 4th through 5th grades, 6th through 8th grades, and 9th through 12th grades, with individual and team prizes.